NHSLeadership/nightingale-companion/readme.txt

  we generated a 100 score in LightHouse for the metrics of Performance, Accessibility, Best Practices and SEO.

  == Changelog ==

+= 1.1.0 =
+Security and stability update:
+Thank you to all users submitting feedback.
+This release sees the removal of:
+ - Retina Images
+ -

+= 1.0.5.1 =
+Maintenance release

  = 1.0.5 =
  Bugfixes: